Last Updated: 6/26/2022 | June 26th, 2022

-And that’s one of the reasons I love NYC so much — there are a lot of other people here who love the Jazz Age.
-There are events like the massive Jazz Age Lawn Party, swing dance clubs, Facebook groups, daily events, and lots and lots of Prohibition-style bars serving classic drinks while pumping out live jazz and swing music.
+And that’s one of the reasons I love NYC so much: there are a lot of other people here who love that period.
+There are events like the massive Jazz Age Lawn Party, as well as swing dance clubs, Facebook groups, and lots and lots of Prohibition-style bars serving classic drinks while pumping out live jazz and swing music.

-While the fancy cocktails they serve may not be cheap ($12–15 USD), I’m hooked on the atmosphere.
+While the fancy cocktails they serve are not cheap (around $18 USD), I’m hooked on the atmosphere.
 Stepping into these bars with the music playing, people dancing, and everyone dressed the part transports me back in time to an era when things were classy, carefree, and fun.
+(Note: There’s some great cocktail books that can teach you how to make these in your house too!)

 And, while you can find a million lists online of all the speakeasies in NYC, today I want to give you my perfect Prohibition bar-crawl itinerary so you can channel your inner Fitzgerald or Louis Long, drown in delicious drinks, and Charleston the night away.

 The Dead Rabbit

 Start at this bar in lower Manhattan, and make sure you go to the upstairs parlor.
-While not a traditional speakeasy (more an old-time pub), they make excellent, excellent 19th-century-style drinks, focusing heavily on dark liquors.
+While it’s not a traditional speakeasy (more an old-time pub), the bartenders make excellent, excellent 19th-century-style drinks, focusing heavily on dark liquors.
+They offer a $1 oyster happy hour too.
 The dark wood paneling and classically dressed staff provide an authentic atmosphere.
-The bar is based on the famous Dead Rabbit Irish street gang from the 1800s (think Gangs of New York) and the menu is served as a comic.
+The bar is based on the famous Dead Rabbit Irish street gang from the 1800s (think Gangs of New York), and the menu is served as a comic.
 It’s one of the best bars in the entire city.
-They offer a $1 oyster happy hour too.

 After slurping down oysters and drinks, head to this speakeasy institution in Chinatown.
 Mixologists in pharmacist-style clothes create complex cocktails inspired by the apothecaries and absinthe dens of 19th-century Paris.
-It’s like walking into a 19th-century pharmacy!
 Definitely get an absinthe drink here (yes, it’s legal).
 Keep in mind that the dress code is strict, so dress nice.